 This is representative of the type of policy language we’re seeing emerging from city governments across China, so we do expect that most cities will eventually develop some kind of scoring system.

 It’s also unclear whether or not the central government will wait to see which scoring system is most successful, and then swoop in and order all cities to adopt it.
 Time will tell.
-But for the moment, these scoring systems are just pilot initiatives laid over the top of the SCS data, and local scores don’t have any impact on your national credit file.
+But for the moment, these scoring systems are just pilot initiatives laid over the top of the SCS data, and local scores don’t have any impact on your national credit file, or really.
 It’s actually the other way around: your national credit file will impact your city credit score, if you live in a city with a scoring system.

 Still, because the underlying data sets are the same, examining how these scoring systems work gives us a fascinating look into what kind of behavioral data local governments are gathering on citizens, companies, and governments.